RC Aircraft Center of Gravity Calculator

 How to check CG:

-Support the plane on your fingertips at the calculated CG point (one finger under each wing).
-The plane should balance level or with the nose slightly down.
-If the tail drops, the CG is too far aft — add nose weight.
+Support the plane on your fingertips at the calculated CG point, one finger under each wing.
+It should balance level, or with the nose slightly down.
+If the tail drops, the CG is too far aft and the plane needs nose weight.

 Adjusting CG:

-Move the battery forward or backward first — it is the heaviest single component and has the most effect.
-If the battery is already at the firewall and the plane is still tail-heavy, add lead weight to the nose.
-Every 10 grams at 100 mm from CG shifts the balance point approximately 1 mm (depending on total aircraft weight).
+Move the battery first.
+It is the heaviest single item you can slide, so it does the most work for the least effort.
+If the battery is already hard against the firewall and the tail still drops, add lead to the nose.
+As a rough guide, 10 grams at 100 mm ahead of the CG moves the balance point about 1 mm, scaled by how heavy the whole aircraft is.

 The golden rule: